Demonstrations of Cooperative Perception: Safety and Robustness in Connected and Automated Vehicle Operations: Platforms

 \subsection{Handling of ETSI CPMs on IRSU and CAV platforms}

 The overall system diagram of the IRSU and the CAV in a C-ITS configuration is illustrated in Figure \ref{fig:system_structure}.
 The detected road user descriptions are encoded to ETSI CPMs and transmitted from the IRSU to the CAV through the Cohda MK5s at 10 Hz.
-Each ETSI CPM consists of an ITS PDU header and four types of information containers accommodating mandatory and optional DEs and DFs.
-These containers are: \begin{enumerate} \item One \textit{CPM Management Container}, which indicates station type, such as a vehicle or an IRSU, and reference position of the transmitting ITS-S. \item One \textit{Station Data Container}, which is optional and provides additional information about the originating station.
-This includes the heading, speed, and dimensions when the originating station is a vehicle. \item Up to 10 \textit{Sensor Information Containers}, which describe the type and specifications of the equipped sensors of the transmitting ITS-S, including sensor IDs, types, and detection areas. \item Up to 255 \textit{Perceived Object Containers}, each of which describes the dynamics and properties of a perceived object, such as type, position, speed, heading, and dimensions.
-These perceived object descriptions are registered in the coordinate system of the originating station. \end{enumerate}
+Each ETSI CPM consists of an ITS PDU header and five types of information containers accommodating mandatory and optional DEs and DFs.
+These containers are: \begin{enumerate} \item A \textit{CPM Management Container}, which indicates station type, such as a vehicle or an IRSU, and reference position of the transmitting ITS-S. \item An optional \textit{Station Data Container}, which provides additional information about the originating station.
+This includes the heading, speed, and dimensions when the originating station is a vehicle. \item Optional \textit{Sensor Information Containers}, which describe the type and specifications of the equipped sensors of the transmitting ITS-S, including sensor IDs, types, and detection areas. \item Optional \textit{Perceived Object Containers}, each of which describes the dynamics and properties of a perceived object, such as type, position, speed, heading, and dimensions.
+These perceived object descriptions are registered in the coordinate system of the originating station. \item Optional \textit{Free Space Addendum Containers}, which describe different confidence levels for certain areas within the sensor detection areas. \end{enumerate}

 The CPM generation rules support different abstraction levels for perceived object descriptions for the implementation flexibility, which can derive from low-level detections made by individual sensors, or the results of the high-level data fusion.
 In the developed IRSU, the road user detections as a result of camera-lidar fusion are considered in the encoding of CPMs, as depicted in Figure \ref{fig:system_structure}.